Skip to the content

 View programs & support services

-Wide Bay Kids and PCCC Connected Beginnings are excited to offer this program to First Nations families with children aged 0-5 years in the Bundaberg region as a joint commitment to community well-being.
+Wide Bay Kids and FNBGGGTB Connected Beginnings are excited to offer this program to First Nations families with children aged 0-5 years in the Bundaberg region as a joint commitment to community well-being.

 KiSS, is the Bundaberg communities trusted service for child car seat fittings, hire and car seat Rent To Buy service.
 Conveniently located at their central Bundaberg premises, they're here to ensure the safety of young people on the road.